OPT008: Study and Research Skills 1

 How the module will be delivered

-This module is taught via a combination of lectures (PowerPoint with audio) and 'bitesize' presentations (podcasts), delivered via digital mediums and Learning Central, the University's e-learning system, with supporting resources and references supplied.
-There are also two sessions of online learning, based around the critical evaluation of two research papers.
+This module is taught via 19 lectures (PowerPoint with audio) and podcasts (Audio files), delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
+There is an introductory webinar, and a further session of guided online learning.
+This is a distance learning only module.